timschott/interview-prep/ds/ml-conceptual.md

   * when we fail to reject the null hypothesis when it is false
   * ie, we fail to observe a statistical difference when there is one!
   * (telling a quite-pregnant woman she is not pregnant)
+  * probability is Beta
 * what is statistical power
-  * the probability of making a type II error, of failing to accept the alternative hypothesis when there is enough evidence to accept it is not occuring by random chance
+  * the probability of *not* making a type II error, of failing to accept the alternative hypothesis when there is enough evidence to accept it is not occurring by random chance
-    * also known as Beta
+    * 1 - Beta
 * what is a significance level
   * the significance level represents the probability of rejecting the null hypothesis when it is true
 * what is a confidence interval?